ngu25/ngu25.github.io/_posts/2023-08-19-iday-ride-tn.markdown

 ---
-title: "Independence Day Ride 2023: A New Experience of Fun and Adventure"
+title: "(Thanjavur -> Chennai) Independence Day Ride 2023: A New Experience of Fun and Adventure"
 layout: post
-date: 2022-08-19
+date: 2023-08-19
 image: /assets/images/blog/collage_iday_ride.jpg
 headerImage: true
 tag:
 - cycling
+- trip_with_me
 - blog
 - hobby
 category: blog
 author: navadeepganeshu
-description: My first long ride ever - Thanjavur -> Pichavaram -> Pondicherry -> Chennai!
+description: My first long ride ever - Thanjavur -> Chidambaram -> Pichavaram -> Pondicherry -> Chennai!
 ---

 This was one of the most unpredicted event ever for me and unlike some other weekend cycling plans that tend to have planned few hours in prior.
 If you are here and know me, I got my first cycle just more than about 1 year ago in June 2022 when I moved away from the university, it has always been an only mode of commute and for some weekend fun!